SILVERSMITH - Investigating Innovative LV Technologies

 SILVERSMITH (Solving Intelligent LV – Evaluating Responsive Smart Management to Increase Total Headroom) Project

-SILVERSMITH is an NIA project EA Technology are delivering for National Grid Electricity Distribution, the Distribution Network Operator (DNO) for the East and West Midlands, South Wales and South West England.
+SILVERSMITH was an NIA project EA Technology delivered for National Grid Electricity Distribution, the Distribution Network Operator (DNO) for the East and West Midlands, South Wales and South West England.

-The SILVERSMITH project is aiming to identify technologies that will maximise usage of the existing LV network under the forecast growth of LCTs connected to the LV network, thus minimising needs to extensive network reinforcement and also minimising costs to consumers.
+The SILVERSMITH project aimed to identify technologies that will maximise usage of the existing LV network under the forecast growth of LCTs connected to the LV network, thus minimising the need for extensive network reinforcement and also minimising costs to consumers.

-SILVERSMITH consists of a literature review of existing technologies, combined with a Request for Information aimed at technology providers which were carried out earlier in the project.
+SILVERSMITH consisted of a literature review of existing technologies, combined with a Request for Information aimed at technology providers which were carried out early in the project.
 This was followed by two distinct methodologies to assess the potential effectiveness of the new technologies in managing LV network constraints.

 Figure 1 shows the solutions deployed in the time periods 2022-2028, 2029-2033, 2034-2040 and 2041-2050 in the BaU and BaU plus novel model runs.
 BaU solutions are solidly coloured whereas Novel solutions are coloured with a diamond pattern.
 Significant deployment of novel technologies is witnessed, showing that novel technologies offer cost effective options to network operators looking to manage their LV distribution networks.
-Further analysis looking into which technologies get deployed on what LV network archetypes has been conducted and will be made available by National Grid in due course.
+Further analysis looking into which technologies get deployed on what LV network archetypes was conducted and is available from the project reports published on National Grid Electricity Distribution’s website1.

 Figure 1: Comparison of technologies selected by the Transform model to resolve network constraints.

-Analysis has been conducted that has identified the constraint types that technologies were deployed to resolve. in an interactive plot the solutions deployed to resolve the network constraints encountered across the West Midlands in the Best View DFES scenario.
+Analysis was conducted that identified the constraint types that technologies were deployed to resolve.
+Figure 2 in an interactive plot the solutions deployed to resolve the network constraints encountered across the West Midlands in the Best View DFES scenario.

 Please click on our interactive graphic below - best viewed on a computer or tablet.